yusaseefa/nft-project/README.md

 - If using JDK 8, you need to have JDK and JRE installed.
 If you using Java 9+, download the JDK installer
 - Set your ```JAVA_HOME``` to the location of the installed JDK
 - Git clone the application using ```git clone https://github.com/yusaseefa/nft-project.git```
-- Open the project directory or folder use the ```cd out/production/chip-008```  to open the app production or build entry folder
+- Open the project directory or folder, open your terminal or command prompt and use ```cd out/production/chip-008``` command  to open the app production or build entry folder
 - Run ```java Main nft_grit.csv team_grit``` to run the application.
-- If successful the execution, a new CSV file will be generated named team_grit.output in the same folder.
+- If successful the execution, a new CSV file will be generated named team_grit.output.csv in the same folder.
 - To get a well structured CSV file, all CSV files to be read have to be structured like nft_grit.csv format like

     Series Number, Filename, Name, Description, Gender, Attributes, UUID TEAM NAME
     10, toy-soldier, toy soldier, a man stronger than an army, male,hair: bald;strengths:powerful;weakness: sentimental,fc8ea3ac-59d1-11ed-9b6a-0242ac120002

+- To use another CSV file, replace the existing nft_grit.csv file in the ```out/production/chip-008``` folder

 **TEAM NAME** is a placeholder to be replaced wih the actual team name